Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 It is declarative and concise, which means there is a lot less to learn to use it effectively.

 When learning SQL, it is helpful to understand that each command is designed for a different purpose.
-If we classify the commands by purpose, we'll end up with the following sub-categories of SQL:
+If we classify the commands by purpose, we’ll end up with the following sub-categories of SQL:

 -   **Data Definition Language (DDL)**: used to modify database objects.
 Some examples are: CREATE TABLE, ALTER TABLE, and DROP TABLE.
 -   **Data Manipulation Language (DML)**: used to manipulate the data stored in the database.
 Some examples are: INSERT, UPDATE, and DELETE.
 -   **Data Query Language (DQL)**: used to ask questions about the data stored in the database.
 The most commonly used SQL command is SELECT, and it falls in this category.
--   **Data Control Language (DCL)**: used to manage database security and user's access to data.
+-   **Data Control Language (DCL)**: used to manage database security and user’s access to data.
 These commands fall into the realm of Database Administrators.
 Some examples are GRANT and REVOKE.
 -   **Transaction Control Commands**: used for managing groups of statements that must execute as a unit or not execute at all.
 Examples are COMMIT and ROLLBACK.

-As a developer, you'll need to get familiar with DDL and become proficient using DML and DQL.
+As a developer, you’ll need to get familiar with DDL and become proficient using DML and DQL.
 This lesson will cover only DML and DQL commands.

 **Overview**
 ------------